 A new application is required for readmission to a graduate program after the time limitation has lapsed for completing degree requirements.
-The student's application and academic record will be reviewed by the Graduate Program Admissions Committee under the current University, School of Graduate Studies, and program policies.
+The Graduate Program Admissions Committee will review the student's application and academic record under the current University, School of Graduate Studies, and program policies.
 If admission is granted, the student will be informed of the provisions of readmission and whether any of the courses taken previously will be applied toward the degree.